 Each connection made of understanding and caring warms our planet—but in a good way.
 Which leads me to recommend two books about raising global citizens.

-Growing Up Global: Raising Children to Be At Home in the World by Homa Sabet Tavangar is packed with enrichment ideas, games, service activities, and resources to help raise children with the world in mind.
+Growing Up Global: Raising Children to Be At Home in the World by Homa Sabet Tavangar (affiliate link) is packed with enrichment ideas, games, service activities, and resources to help raise children with the world in mind.
 Here are five great ideas from Tavangar’s book:

 - Boost cultural understanding and fun by listening to pop music from around the world.
 (I suggest using online translation to figure out the lyrics.)